 The reliability culture can be described by three words; focus, proaction and priority.
 These are essential components of reliability.
 The questions are “to focus on what?” and “proact to what?”
 Priority gives focus and proaction its direction and support.
 All three components are of extreme importance if reliability operations are to produce truly outstanding results.

-Can we intellectually agree that facilities that focus on the most important issues and that proact to prevent surprises and deviations from effective operation will be most likely to turn in superior results?
-The writer would like to look at all three of these reliability components from a human aspect because when they do not exist and a poor performance result, the fix is clearly a human issue.
+Can we intellectually agree that facilities that focus on the most important issues and that proactively prevent surprises and deviations from effective operation will be most likely to turn in superior results?
+The writer would like to look at all three of these reliability components from a human aspect because when they do not exist and poor performance results, the fix is clearly a human issue.

 Priority exists when senior management clearly delineates an institution’s direction and assigns responsibilities.
 There is one more factor management must also put in place, which is, the support mechanisms to facilitate the work of line managers.
 In this way they dramatically demonstrate to the population involved that they sanction the direction line managers are pursuing.
 In other words, to use a cliché‚ of today, they will be “walking their talk”.